Brennall/HFH-SRD/Chapter10.md

 EXAMPLE: Because the Judge rolled four encounters with goblin gangs, the dungeon holds a goblin lair.
 The Judge chooses a remote room in the rear of the dungeon as the lair, and places one goblin gang there.
 Nearby he places several guard posts with the other three gangs.
 He adds a champion to each gang, as instructed by the monster entry.
 The entry also states that a lair will have a chieftain, sub-chieftain, females, and young, so he adds those creatures to the lair room.

 Sometimes the stocking procedure results in only one encounter with a monster that normally lairs in organized groups.
-Such isolated parties will not normally have lair treasure, unless the monster entry indicates that the number of groups appearing in the lair can equal one; in this case, the lone group may be the survivors of a larger tribe, or a splinter faction absconding with a portion of their former brethren’s treasure.
+Such isolated parties will not normally have lair treasure, unless the monster entry indicates that the number of groups appearing in the lair can equal one; in this case, the lone group may be the survivors of a larger tribe, or a splinter faction absconding with a portion of their former brethren's treasure.
 Otherwise, the Judge has two options.
 He can roll additional groups to form a lair of the size indicated by the monster entry, or he can decide that the group on this level is simply an isolated party temporarily holing-up in the dungeon.

 EXAMPLE: The Judge rolled one encounter with a gang of morlocks.
 Morlock lairs consist of 1d8 gangs.
 The Judge therefore has three options.
 He can choose to have these morlocks constitute a small lair of one gang; he can choose to add additional gangs; or he can decide that the morlocks are an isolated group and not part of a lair.
 He opts for the latter.

 ### Placing Traps

 Traps include deadfalls, spiked pits, poisoned needles in door handles, and other obstacles intended to harm, capture, or delay dungeon explorers.
 When placing traps, the Judge should consider the location of lairs, chokepoints, key intersections, and other factors.
-Unless the dungeon is a “fun house” made by some mad mage, traps should be placed with a purpose, such as protecting an area, interdicting a passage, raising an alarm, and so on.
+Unless the dungeon is a "fun house" made by some mad mage, traps should be placed with a purpose, such as protecting an area, interdicting a passage, raising an alarm, and so on.

 There are many possibilities for what kind of traps to place in a dungeon.
 All traps have specific triggers, whether they be opening a door or walking over a particular area.
 Every time an adventurer takes an action that could trigger a trap, the Judge should roll 1d6.
 A result of 1-2 indicates that the trap springs.
 Once triggered, a trap has a specific effect depending on its type.
 Some traps may offer a saving throw to reduce or avoid their effects, or may only damage the characters on a successful attack throw.
 The traps below are classic examples suitable for 1st through 3rd level dungeons.
 More challenging dungeons should have deadlier traps.

 ### Arrow Trap: When triggered, an arrow fires from a hidden location, attacking one adventurer as a 1st level fighter for 1d6+1 damage.

 Bricks from Ceiling: When triggered, bricks fall from the ceiling.
-Each adventurer in a 10’ radius must make a saving throw versus Blast or suffer 2d6 points of damage.
+Each adventurer in a 10' radius must make a saving throw versus Blast or suffer 2d6 points of damage.

-Camouflaged Pit Trap: When triggered, a pit opens beneath the feet of all adventurers in a 10’ x 10’ square.
-Adventurers who fall down the pit take 1d6 points of damage per 10’ fallen.
-Pits should generally be 10’ deep per dungeon level.
+Camouflaged Pit Trap: When triggered, a pit opens beneath the feet of all adventurers in a 10' x 10' square.
+Adventurers who fall down the pit take 1d6 points of damage per 10' fallen.
+Pits should generally be 10' deep per dungeon level.

 Poison Dart Trap: When triggered, a dart fires from a hidden location, attacking one adventurer as a 1st level fighter for 1d4+1 damage.
 If the adventurer is hit, he must save versus Poison or die.